 Best Practices for Security in the Visual Studio SDK

-VSIP partners should acknowledge that they have a responsibility to understand security vulnerabilities so that they can create the best products possible.
+You need to understand security for VSPackage extensions so that you can create the best products possible.

 A secure product helps protect the following:

-Integrity and availability of the processing resources under the control of the system owner or administrator.
+The integrity and availability of the resources controlled by the system owner or administrator.

 A security vulnerability is a weakness in a product that makes it impossible to prevent an attacker's malicious activities, even when the product is used correctly.
-Here are some possible malicious activities:
+Here are some examples:

 Obtaining permissions on a computer that are higher than those of the user.